-The European Union is a major centre for diamond trading, with cities such as Antwerp and London attracting buyers and sellers from across the globe.
-Within the EU, a Regulation sets out the criteria for importing or exporting rough diamonds in order to ensure adherence to the requirements of the ‘Kimberley Process’ (KP).
+The European Union is a major centre for diamond trade.
+Within the EU, Council Regulation (EC) No 2368/2002, as amended, sets out the criteria for importing or exporting rough diamonds in order to ensure adherence to the requirements of the ‘Kimberley Process’ (KP).

-The KPCS currently has 54 members representing 80 countries (with the EU as a single participant).
+The KPCS currently has 54 Participants representing 81 countries (with the EU as a single participant).